 The storm was even more surprising since it took place during the solar minimum, the period in the sunspot cycle when solar activity is lowest and sunspots least abundant.

-To mark our autumn blockbuster exhibition, The Sun: Living With Our Star, the Science Museum and a team at Reading University have been running a citizen science project to research patterns in solar storm activity to, ultimately, try to improve space weather predictions.
+To mark our autumn 2018 blockbuster exhibition, The Sun: Living With Our Star, the Science Museum and a team at Reading University ran a citizen science project to research patterns in solar storm activity to, ultimately, try to improve space weather predictions.

 Super-heated, electrically-charged material from the Sun can cause severe disruption to power grids, satellite navigation and communication.